derbyjs/derby/index.md

 >
 > **model:** A Racer model object associated with the given store

-If using the the Racer session middleware, server-side routes can use the model supplied on `req.model`.
+If using the Racer session middleware, server-side routes can use the model supplied on `req.model`.
 Otherwise, they can manually create a model via `store.createModel()`.

 ## Model features